 Cranes are essential machines in the construction, industrial, and heavy equipment industries.
 Whether you're lifting steel beams, constructing tall buildings, or moving large loads across construction sites, the right crane is crucial for efficiency and safety.
-At Crane Network, we provide a comprehensive selection of cranes for sale, rent, and auction, tailored to meet the unique needs of various projects.
-In this article, we’ll discuss the different types of cranes available and how to choose the right one for your project.
+At Crane Network, we provide a comprehensive selection of cranes for sale and rent, including cranes available for sale rent and auction, tailored to meet the unique needs of various projects.
+In this article, we’ll handle understanding the different types of cranes and look closely at types of cranes and their applications to help you figure out how to choose the right crane for your project.

 Types of Cranes